A Guide for Advising Students Through the Study Abroad Process

 Keep in mind, non-Goucher programs often require more work for students and academic advisors as signatures are necessary from you and from designated department chairs, and because OIS is not responsible for application submission or other necessary paperwork.

 Language Majors or Minors

-Language majors are required to attend designated Goucher semester programs: CC-CS in Cordoba, Argentina, Spain, or Seville, Spain for Spanish, and the Paris Gateway Program or IFE for French.
+Language majors are required to attend designated Goucher semester programs: Cordoba, Argentina, or Seville, Spain for Spanish, and the Paris Gateway Program or IFE for French.
 Language minors are strongly encouraged to attend these programs as well.
 FUBest in Berlin and USAC Luneberg in Germany are semester programs recommended for German minors.